Mike McCormick, President & CEO

-John has served on the Osprey Medical board for 10 years.
+John joined the board of the Company as an independent director and non-executive Chairman in June 2007.
+John has over 40 years of experience in the medical device industry.
 He is currently Chairman of the Board and Chief Executive Officer of CHF Solutions, Inc., a manufacturer of medical devices for the heart failure market.
 John previously served as Chairman of the Board for Vascular Solutions, Inc., manufacturer of medical devices for the cardiology and interventional radiology markets, which was acquired in 2017 by Teleflex, Inc. for US$1 billion.
 He has held numerous board positions, including CryoCath Technologies, Inc., acquired by Medtronic for US$350 million in 2008; and SenoRx, Inc., acquired by C.R.
 Bard for US$250 million in 2010.
 John has a bachelor’s degree in Business Administration from California State University, Fullerton.

 Andy Jane, Non-Executive Director

 Andy has more than 20 years of experience in the biomedical and IT industries.
 He is a Managing Director with Talu Ventures in Brisbane, Australia, with a portfolio of investments formerly managed by CM Capital Investments.
 Andy is a Board member of Piedmont Animal Health; Advent Pharmaceuticals Pty; Altiris Pharmaceuticals Inc.; and Piedmont Pharmaceuticals, Inc. He has a BSc Hons degree in Physics from the University of St Andrews in Scotland; a Master of Science degree in Instrumentation from the University of Manchester; a Diploma of Financial Services (Financial Markets) from AFMA; and a post-grad Certificate in Science Media & Journalism from the University of Technology in Sydney.